-It’s PUMPKIN SEASON and these Keto Pumpkin Blender Pancakes are the perfect way to start off your morning!
+It’s PUMPKIN SEASON and I have the perfect keto pumpkin pancakes recipe!
 Full of flavor, this variation of my regular keto blender pancakes is sure to delight the taste buds. ?

 Fair warning…prepare yourself for an entire pumpkin recipe series.
 I bought a ton of pumpkin puree, and I have lots of recipes to test out.

-I have a running list of recipe ideas, but if there is a specific recipe you’d like to see, feel free to comment below and I’ll see what I can do!
+I have a running list of recipe ideas, but if there is a specific recipe you’d like to see, feel free to comment below, or tweet me at @TheCathyDean, and I’ll see what I can do!

 How to Make Keto Pumpkin Pancakes